alexandre-assad/building-perceptron/watch/perceptron.md

    A perceptron is a form of artificial neuron developed by Frank Rosenblatt in 1958.
-It serves as a mathematical model employed in machine learning for tasks involving binary classification.
-The design and operation of a perceptron are inspired by that of a biological neuron, which includes dendrites (the inputs), a cell body (the processing unit), and an axon (the output).
+This model is used in binary classification settings in machine learning.
+The perceptron is composed of a cell body (the processing unit) that allows the inputs (the dendrites) and outputs (the axon) to connect.
+The presence of dendrites (the inputs), a cell body (the processing unit), and an axon (the output) characterizes the design and operation of a perceptor, which mirrors the structure of a biological neuron.

-   In a biological neuron, signals are received via the dendrites, processed within the cell body, and an output signal is transmitted through the axon.
-In the same way, the perceptron receives weighted inputs, calculates their sum, applies an activation function, and produces an output.
-Nevertheless, a perceptron is a basic representation of a biological neuron and does not possess the complexity and adaptability found in its natural equivalent.
+   Neurons in a biological organism can be illustrated as the signals captured by dendrites, processed in the cell body, and then sent as output signals through the axon.
+Likewise, the perceptron receives inputs with weights, computes their sum, then adds an activation function, and gives the output.
+As it stands, the model is a neural in biological sense and exists just as an abstract entity deprived of the adjustment mechanisms found in the real world.

    ***

-   The perceptron calculates the output based on the equation below:
+   The perceptron's conclusion is based on this formula:

    y = f(sum{i=1}^{n} w_i x_i + b)